30 Killer Ab Exercises To Chisel Your Stomach

 1) The Belly Buster

-This is one of the hardest exercises for the abdominals.
+This is a killer for the abdominals.
 You feel it both in your lower abdominal muscles and your upper abdominals.
 This exercise should be done slowly for best effect.

 Cross your leg over one of your knees and bring your extended leg as close to your chest as possible by pulling from your hip.
 Make sure you bend your trunk as though you are doing an ab curl to maximise the burn.